Toll Collector

 I was actually going to apply to be a Floater because there is a plaza right near by my house, and I was wondering if being a toll taker is a good job?
 What are the ups and downsides of the job?

-Asked by RichardK almost 10 years ago
+Asked by RichardK over 10 years ago

 As far as jobs go, you could certainly do worse.
 I did not particularly enjoy the work, so that will color my list of upsides and downsides.
 Ulitmately, I stayed as long as I did because for the area, the pay was right, and it afforded me enough flexibility to attend school full-time.